BKK-Spot1

 WHERE | The spot is located along the “Lat Krabong” river and next to a public school named “Prompikul Thong School”.
 The small road is called “King Kaew 60 Alley”.
 We recommend you to print a map and show it to the driver (in Thai by preference). |

-WHAT | Only departures runway 01L afternoon. |
+WHAT | Best for 20R arrivals and departures runway 02R. |

-TIME | It’s best in the afternoon from 13:30 until sunset. |
+TIME | It’s best in the afternoon from around 14:00 until sunset. |

 MISC. | There is nothing nearby the spot.
 You will have to go back to the main road.
-On your left side, you will see a bridge that you will have to cross in order to go to the local market and get foods/drinks.
-As of February 2020, light poles has been installed along the whole channel which are limiting the view and the gap for a successful picture (see overview picture at Spot 15). |
+On your left side, you will see a bridge that you will have to cross in order to go to the local market and get foods/drinks. |

 FOCAL LENGTH | 380mm = A320 / 340mm = B738 / 290mm = A321 / 170mm = A388 |

-WHERE | Located at 20 minutes drive from the airport and next to the Runway 01L.
-This spotting place is ONLY possible if you have book a room with the hotel or to pay the price of the room, minimum THB 1’500.- |
+WHERE | Located at 20 minutes drive from the airport and next to the Runway 02L/R. Spotting is possible from the roof top with the pool area. |

-WHAT | Arrivals/Departures runway 01L. |
+WHAT | Arrivals/Departures runway 02L/R. |

 TIME | It’s best in the afternoon due to heat haze we do not recommend you to go before 15:00.
-We did have report that from this time, it was OK.
 Good place for night shots too. |

 MISC. | Everything you need, pool, drinks, foods, toilets etc. |